 Also, I try to be so present with them when quiet time ends.

 Sometimes I need 15 more minutes to wrap something up at work, but I clearly communicate that.
 And then, I shut down my computer and phone and ask them to show me all their drawings/Lego creations/projects.
-I try to ask about their audiobooks to help with listening comprehension and so they know I care about what they did.
+I try to ask about their audiobooks to help with listening comprehension.
+And also, so they know I care about what they did.

-Try so hard to find a balance to active play, social time, parental attention, time they can be loud and noisy, and everything opposite of quiet time.
+Try so hard to find a balance between active play, social time, parental attention, the time they can be loud and noisy, and everything opposite of quiet time.
 And that is truly the secret to them learning active time and downtime are both important and valid in our lives.